isomerpages/moe-corporationpri/_cca/Physical sports/Netball (Girls).md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Netball is a non-contact team sport for girls that develops players in
+<p>Netball is a non-contact team sport for girls that develops players' speed,
-terms of their speed, ball- handling skills and ability to think fast, adapt and make crucial decisions on court.</p>
-<p></p>
-<p>Through netball, players learn the importance of teamwork, selflessness,
-sacrifice and most importantly, the courage to persevere in the face of difficulties.</p>
+ball-handling skills, and ability to think fast, adapt, and make crucial decisions on the court.
+Through netball, players learn the importance of teamwork, selflessness, sacrifice, and, most importantly, the courage to persevere in the face of difficulties.</p>
 </td>
 </tr>
 <tr>